markosanchez800/readme-generator/assets/readME.md

    <a id="license"></a>
    ## License  💳

-   Unlicense
+   GNU AGPLv3

-   A license with no conditions whatsoever which dedicates works to the public domain.
-Unlicensed works, modifications, and larger works may be distributed under different terms and without source code.
+   A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.